Charlie and the Chocolate Factory (film): Design

 Production designer Alex McDowell described Charlie and the Chocolate Factory's visual aesthetic as "a collision between psychedelic, inflatable pop art and 1960s Russian-American space race".
 Tim Burton wanted the setting of the film to be ambiguous in an effort to give the film a fable-like quality similar to the book.
 McDowell scouted several industrial mill towns in Northern England but came to the conclusion that a real place would not look stylized enough for Burton.
 "It was back to the Pinewood backlot to start building something that looked grim, wet and depressing on the outside but transitioned believably into a magical kingdom inside."
 The town, whose design was shaped by the black and white urban photography of Bill Brandt, as well as Pittsburgh and Northern England, is arranged like a medieval village, with Wonka's estate on top and the Bucket shack below.
 As per the film's ambiguous setting, the cars drive down the middle of the roads.
 The backlot constructed at Pinewood Studios consisted of the factory courtyard, several streets, nearly fifty townhomes, twenty shops, and the Bucket shack.
-This town was coincidentally constructed on the same backlot Burton had used for Gotham City in 1989's Batman.
+This town was coincidentally constructed on the same backlot Burton had used for Gotham City in Batman (1989).
 The Bucket home was inspired by Roald Dahl's famed writing hut, while the exterior of Wonka's factory was based on fascist architecture, with Burton remarking "for Wonka's factory, we kind of wanted a building with a kind of Hoover Dam-like optimism and strength, but then once it gets dark it looks slightly foreboding."

 For the set pieces in Wonka's factory, Burton favored using 360 degree enclosed sets because it offered a complete environment and got rid of visitors.
-The Inventing Room utilized scrap from the aeronautic industry, defunct confectionary machinery, and old car parts.
+The Inventing Room used scrap from the aeronautic industry, defunct confectionery machinery, and old car parts.
 McDowell compared the design of the Nut Room to that of a hospital with its plastic finish and sterile colors.
 The crew came up with the layout of the Nut Room fairly quickly, while the color scheme took more time to develop.
 The Nut Room had to be constructed at an elevation to account for the hole Veruca Salt would have to fall down.
-The all-white design of the TV Room was adapted directly from the book, though 2001: A Space Odyssey and THX 1138 also served as inspirations.
+The all-white design of the TV Room was adapted directly from the book, though 2001: A Space Odyssey (1968) and THX 1138 (1971) also served as inspirations.
 The designs of each set would influence the style of music for the Oompa-Loompa songs.